Spectral rigidity of two-dimensional Liouville tori: Introduction and main results

 The construction of two rivers clearly generalizes to any finite number of (narrow) rivers.
-We also believe that there are more general examples which can be obtained by rearrangements.
-We plan to investigate these in future work.
-The idea to construct length isospectral metrics via rearrangements is inspired by unpublished work of Abbondandolo and Mazzucchelli.
+As we show in Theorem~\ref{thm:rearrangement-rotMLS} in Section \ref{sec:length-liouville} below, preservation of the length spectrum within a family of Liouville metrics is equivalent to it being a family of rearrangements (see also Theorem \ref{thm:liourearrange}).
+The idea to construct length isospectral metrics via rearrangements is inspired by recent work of Abbondandolo and Mazzucchelli (\cite{AbbondandoloMazzucchelli2026}).
 However, we should note that length isospectrality does not necessarily imply Laplace isospectrality, even under generic assumptions.
-We believe that the metrics in Example~\ref{ex:two rivers} are not Laplace isospectral.
+In fact, we believe that the metrics in Example~\ref{ex:two rivers} are not Laplace isospectral.
+See the remark below the proof of Theorem \ref{thm:liourearrange} in Section \ref{sec:length-liouville} for more details.

-In the Laplace spectral literature, constructions like that in Example~\ref{ex:two rivers} are not new.
-For example, Zelditch presents an example in \cite{Zelditch3}: Consider the round metric on $\mathbb{S}^2$ and add two disjoint bumps.
-Translating these bumps around $\mathbb{S}^2$ clearly results in nonisometric metrics.
-The Laplace spectrum may very well change, but the \textit{heat invariants} do not.
-The heat invariants are coefficients in the expansion